 • Associated home repairs and retrofitting as necessary to install the zero-emissions energy systems.

-The anticipated award size is between $250,000 and $20 million.
+The award size ranged from $250,000 to $20 million.

 Am I eligible?